janjarozek/janjarozek/README.md

 - 👋 Hi, I’m @janjarozek
-- 👀 I’m interested in gardening recently and japanese culture.
+- 👀 I’m currently learning coding to change my life.
-- 🌱 I’m currently learning coding to change my life.
+- 💞️ I’m looking for my first front-end post so I can achive my goal on writing commercial apps.
-- 💞️ I’m looking to collaborate on nothing particular, but who knows in the future.
+- 🌱 I’m interested in gardening recently and japanese culture.
-- 📫 How to reach me via email is at best I guess ;)
+- 📫 Reach me via email ;)

 <!---
 janjarozek/janjarozek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.